New 2022 Vauxhall Astra plug-in hybrid family hatchback unveiled

-The new Astra also features autonomous driving and assistance systems, including semi-automatic lane changes and adaptive cruise control with stop-and-go functionality.
+The new Astra features autonomous driving and assistance systems, including semi-automatic lane changes and adaptive cruise control with stop-and-go functionality.
 The four camera and five radar sensors located around the car, as well as ultrasonic sensors at the front and rear, provide data for the systems.

-Top 10 longest range electric cars 2021
+Top 10 best seven-seater electric and hybrid cars 2021

-Top 10 best plug-in hybrid cars 2021
+Top 10 best luxury electric cars 2021